-The mission of the Black Philanthropy Initiative (BPI) of The Winston-Salem Foundation is to acknowledge and celebrate the traditions of sharing in the Black community and to expand the models of charitable giving through education and engagement.
+The mission of the Black Philanthropy Initiative (BPI) of The Winston-Salem Foundation is to acknowledge and celebrate the traditions of sharing in the Black community and to expand these models of charitable giving through education and engagement.
+BPI seeks to:

-1. Education: projects may include: afterschool programs, mentoring programs, programs designed to improve graduation rates or other educational programs with an academic focus
+1. Education: examples include afterschool programs, mentoring programs, and programs designed to improve graduation rates

-3. Financial Literacy: program areas may include debt avoidance, finance, savings, budgeting and related issues for either teens or adults
+2. Financial Literacy: examples include debt avoidance, finance, savings, and budgeting

 The Black Philanthropy Fund does not award grants to support the following:

 - projects that would ordinarily receive public funding